pgtipping/Synthalyst/memory-bank/progress.md

 - Standardize the approach for all pages using client-side navigation hooks
 - Create a reusable Suspense wrapper component to maintain consistency across the application
 - Document the pattern in the project guidelines for future development

+## Recent Updates - 2024-03-04

+### Standardized Client Component Suspense Boundaries

+- Created a reusable `ClientComponentWrapper` component to provide consistent Suspense boundaries for client components
+- Implemented a standardized loading UI with spinner and customizable loading text
+- Updated all pages using navigation hooks to use the new wrapper component:
+  - Training Plan page
+  - Auth pages (signin, signup, error)
+  - JD Developer page
+- Documented the pattern in `.cursorrules` for future development
+- Ensured all components comply with Next.js 15.2.0+ requirements

+### Next Steps

+- Test the deployment to confirm that all fixes resolve the Vercel build errors
+- Extend the wrapper component to support different loading UI variants if needed
+- Create additional utility components for other common patterns
+- Implement automated tests to verify proper Suspense boundary implementation